 If you have exercise-induced asthma — also called exercise-induced bronchospasm (BRONG-ko-spaz-um) — physical exertion may be the only thing that triggers your symptoms.
 Or, exercise may be just one of several things that trigger your asthma.
 But having exercise-induced asthma doesn't mean you shouldn't exercise.
-Proper treatment and precautions can keep you active — whether you're strolling through the park or competing for Olympic gold.
+Proper treatment of exercise-induced asthma and precautions can keep you active — whether you're strolling through the park or running a race.

 Exercise-induced asthma symptoms can include:

-Exercise-induced asthma symptoms may start a few minutes after you begin exercising.
-Some people have symptoms 10 to 15 minutes after finishing a workout.
+Exercise-induced asthma symptoms may start a few minutes after you begin exercising, and they may continue to worsen for another 10 minutes or so after you've finished a workout.
 It's possible to have symptoms both during and after exercise.

 Feeling a little short of breath or fatigued when you work out is normal, especially if you aren't in great shape.
 But with exercise-induced asthma, these symptoms can be more severe.

 For many people, exercise is just one of a few asthma triggers.
 Others can include pollen, pet dander and other airborne allergens.

 Seek immediate medical treatment if you have worsening symptoms.
 Severe asthma attacks can be life-threatening.
 Signs of an asthma attack that needs emergency treatment include: